twitchard/twitchard.github.io/README.md

 Richard J Marmorstein 0.0.1 Reference Manual
 =========================================

+## Legal Notices
+Copyright (c) The Richard Marmorstein, 2016.
+All rights reserved.

+This documentation is provided free of charge, as a stand-alone document.
+Possession of this documentation in no way grants the reader right of access to RJM, or the services described herein.
+This documentation is provided "as is", without warranty of any kind.
+Reverse engineering or disassembly of the system documented is strictly prohibited, except to the extent required by law.

 ## Synopsis
 Richard J Marmorstein (RJM) is a autonomous generalized problem-solving and entertainment system, implemented chiefly in deoxyribonucleic acid, featuring a robust natural language interface.